nsaini-us/ex280prep/exoplanets.md

 `oc get svc`

-Copy the cluster name `crdb-example-public`
+Copy the cluster name `crdb-example-public` and use it for DB_HOST env variable

 # 4. Create the deployment
 ```